Privacy Policy

 A2 TICKETS LTD (trading as “Lyria”, and referred to as “Company”, “we”, “us”, “our”) is committed to protecting and respecting your privacy and complying with applicable data protection laws, including the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.

-We process your personal data when you interact with us on our website www.lyriaa.com and any future mobile applications (together, the “Platform”), use services offered by us or transportation carriers (“Carriers”) through the Platform, or otherwise engage with us.
+We process your personal data when you interact with us on our website https://www.lyriaa.com and any future mobile applications (together, the “Platform”), use services offered by us or transportation carriers (“Carriers”) through the Platform, or otherwise engage with us.
 This Privacy Policy sets out the basis and terms upon which we process your personal data.

 Data Controller: A2 TICKETS LTD is the data controller responsible for your personal data.
 This means we determine the purposes and means of processing your personal data.
+Correspondence may be directed to the contacts in Section 14.

 The data protection laws of certain countries and regions require us to provide you with additional information about our processing activities.
 If you reside in the European Economic Area (EEA), please also see our supplemental EEA privacy statement under Section 12(A).
 If you reside in the United States, please also see our supplemental U.S. privacy statement under Section 12(B).